maaaaciej/dekodetest/README.md

 - Use <b>npm test</b> to run the tests written for the application.

-The application uses the following dependencies:
+The application uses the following dependencies (in addition to the ones shipped with CRA):

 - Sass

+  - Using Sass makes writing CSS easier and more DRY.

+- Enzyme & Enzyme Adapter
+  - Ui testing library

 ### The philosophy behind it all